-Act on Energy are the lead contact for the Warmer Worcestershire network is a partnership between public and voluntary sector organisations including Worcestershire County Council, District Councils, Public Health, Herefordshire and Worcestershire Fire Service and Age UK Herefordshire and Worcestershire.
-Act on Energy run and operate the Freephone energy advice line 0800 988 2881 for the network.
+The Warmer Worcestershire network is a partnership between public and voluntary sector organisations including Worcestershire County Council, District Councils, Public Health, Herefordshire and Worcestershire Fire Service and Age UK Herefordshire and Worcestershire.

 The network aims to reduce fuel poverty and CO2 emissions in the County by delivering around the following objectives:

-The Warmer Worcestershire project produced a thermal image fly over in 2008 of the county enabling households to see the heat loss in their home.
-The data on the map will of course have changed for those households who have improved the energy efficiency of their homes, but if you haven't carried out any improvements since 2008 the details of the thermal map may still be relevant to your household.
-Take a look at the Heat Loss Map.
+Take a look at the Heat Loss Map enabling households to see the heat loss in their home, produced by Warmer Worcestershire in 2008.
+The data on the map will, of course, have changed for those households who have improved the energy efficiency of their homes, but if you haven't carried out any improvements since 2008 the details of the thermal map may still be relevant to your household.

 The following technologies produce renewable energy in the form of heat or electricity.
 They provide an alternative to power sources based on non-renewable fossil fuels.

-The electricity generating technologies may also qualify for funding through the government's Feed In Tariff (FIT) scheme.
+The electricity generating technologies may also qualify for funding through the government's Feed-In Tariff (FIT) scheme.
 The heat producing technologies may qualify for the Renewable Heat Incentive (RHI) scheme.
 These are regular payments made based on how much energy is produced rather than an up-front grant.
-You will need to claim FITS through any energy supplier that subscribes to the FIT scheme, but RHI applications have to be made on-line through the government website or call 0300 003 0744 if you need help.
+You will need to claim FITS through any energy supplier that subscribes to the FIT scheme, but RHI applications* have to be made online or call 0300 003 0744 if you need help.

 Please be aware that these schemes change frequently and funding is limited.